softgames/android-sdk/README.md

 ```
 Also notice that the orientation for this actitivity is up to you.
 Both landscape and protrait orientation are supported.

-### 4. Add the BroadcastReceiver and the IntentService
+### 4. Add BroadcastReceivers and IntentServices

-Lastly, add the BroadcastReceiver and the IntentService which are required by Google cloud messaging
+Lastly, add the BroadcastReceiver and the IntentService which are required by Google cloud messaging and Google analytics

 ```xml
         <receiver